≡ Menu

 Now…

-Of us who consider themselves a “fan” of this breed, as the need to hunt down rats and rabbits diminished, folks began appreciating these fine animals for their looks and pleasant personalities which is why many began keeping Whippets solely for companionship.
+There may have been a few other breeds “lumped” in, but since it’s not 100% clear which ones those might have been, most experts credit the species as a mix of these two.
+Fortunately for all of us who consider ourselves “fans” of this breed, as the need to hunt down rats and rabbits diminished, folks began appreciating these fine animals for their looks and pleasant personalities, so many started keeping Whippets solely for companionship.

 Their early popularity is…

-Probably also why, despite the fact that the Whippet does resemble many other similar “types” of petite Greyhound dog breeds, the American Kennel Club (AKC) was quick to act in “officially” recognizing this breed way back in 1888 further guaranteeing that this awesome breed would be around for many generations to follow.
+Probably also why, even though the Whippet does resemble many other similar “types” of petite Greyhound dog breeds, the American Kennel Club (AKC) was quick to act in “officially” recognizing this breed way back in 1888, further guaranteeing that this excellent breed would be around for many generations to follow.

-To understand that Whippet puppies need to undergo obedience training early on otherwise there are a lot of problems that can arise.
-Some other dogs can go without training (though we don’t recommend skipping training for any breed or mutt) and life will be manageable.
+To understand that Whippet puppies need to undergo obedience training early on; otherwise, many problems can arise.
+Some other dogs can go without movement (though we don’t recommend skipping workouts for any breed or mutt), and life will be manageable.
 This is not the case with a Whippet.

 So be warned…

-If you don’t enroll a Whippet puppy in training, and you let them become a teenager or adult without strict guidance, they can become a major handful.
-This is something you really need to consider.
+If you don’t enroll a Whippet puppy in training and you let them become a teenager or adult without strict guidance, they can become a primary handful.
+This is something you need to consider.
 If you can’t make the time to take your pup to training…it’s probably a good idea to either wait to adopt or get another breed.

 This dog is pretty middle of the road.
-Not overly friendly with strangers, but not totally aloof; not overly playful, but definitely needs to play; not the brightest crayon in the box, but not the dullest either.
-Their biggest plus point in our mind is that they are pretty adaptable.
-Also, if you want to keep them in an apartment, they’re okay with it so long as you do give them regular exercise.
+Not overly friendly with strangers, but not aloof; not excessively playful, but needs to play; not the brightest crayon in the box, but not the dullest either.
+Their most significant plus point in our mind is that they are adaptable.
+Also, if you want to keep them in an apartment, they’re okay with it as long as you give them regular exercise.

 The best way to find the healthiest Whippet is to buy your dog from a reputable breeder.
-When you use any of the breeders recommended by the American Kennel Club or another organization, chances are, the dog will be healthier.
-That’s because the breeders breed the dogs in such a way to try to eliminate genetic health issues.
+When you use any breeders recommended by the American Kennel Club or another organization, the dog will be healthier.
+That’s because the breeders breed the dogs in such a way as to try to eliminate genetic health issues.
 That said, there are some instances where the dog will still be born with a genetic problem.

 Further…

-If you are a kindhearted soul who chooses to get a Whippet rescue, then you’re almost guaranteed to get a pooch with medical problems.
+If you are a kindhearted soul who chooses to get a Whippet rescue, you’re almost guaranteed to get a puppy with medical problems.
 Here are some of the most common health problems Whippet breed dogs will face:

-• Eye Problems: a Whippet may have cataracts or other eye problems.
+- Eye Problems: a Whippet may have cataracts or other eye problems.
 Usually, this is later on in life.
-Much of this can be avoided by having the right information from the breeder.
+Much of this can be avoided by having the correct information from the breeder.

-• Von Willebrand’s Disease: this blood clotting disorder results in symptoms similar to Hemophilia but is not technically the same disorder.
-Your dog could have nose bleeds, or be asymptomatic (not shows signs of symptoms) until getting injured or having surgery.
-Your dog may need special medication or suturing if he starts to bleed.
+- Von Willebrand’s Disease: this blood clotting disorder results in symptoms similar to Hemophilia but is not technically the same disorder.
+Your dog could have nose bleeds or be asymptomatic (not showing signs of symptoms) until getting injured or having surgery.
+Your dog may need particular medication or suturing if he starts to bleed.

-• Anesthesia Sensitivity: If your dog needs a surgery of any kind, it may be impossible to give him anesthesia.
-Many sight hounds are sensitive and they do not react well.
+- Anesthesia Sensitivity: If your dog needs any surgery, it may be impossible to give him anesthesia.
+Many sighthounds are sensitive, and they do not react well.
 Luckily, your vet should know what to do, but it’s always good to be aware of this and ask.

 These are some of the health conditions your Whippet could face.
-Of course, any dog can have any number of medical problems – they aren’t all genetic.
-If he gets in an accident or contracts a disease, he will also need medical treatment.
+Of course, dogs can have any medical problems – they aren’t all genetic.
+He will also need medical treatment if he gets in an accident or contracts a disease.

 And while…